codacy/codacy-rubocop/src/main/resources/docs/description/Metrics_ClassLength.md

-Checks if the length of a class is more than it should be so that you can try to refactor it to improve readability
+This cop checks if the length a class exceeds some maximum value.
+Comment lines can optionally be ignored.
+The maximum allowed length is configurable.

+# Examples

 [Source](http://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Metrics/ClassLength)